 - 4. Transportation Management Plans (TMP) may be provided for segments or phases of the Project.
 Prior to beginning any construction activities, permanent or temporary, that impact traffic, the TMP and Conceptual Work Zone Traffic Control plans for that segment or phase of the project shall be submitted by the CONTRACTOR and approved by SCDOT.
 Any activities that impact Interstate traffic shall require a complete TMP for that work.
 Any access points to work areas from roadways open to traffic shall be covered by a TMP.
 A complete TMP covering the entire Project, including any segments or phases, shall be submitted by the CONTRACTOR for approval by SCDOT. - 5.
-If approved by SCDOT, one Maintenance of Traffic submittal package, including but not limited to, an NPDES permit application and related plans, may be allowed to provide the opportunity to begin construction of non-permanent work items, such as clearing and grubbing, shoulder strengthening, minor demolition not adversely impacting traffic or operations. - 6.
+CONTRACTOR shall provide an early submittal package to include one Maintenance of Traffic submittal package, including but not limited to an NPDES permit application and related plans, may be allowed to provide the opportunity to begin construction of work items, such as clearing and grubbing, shoulder strengthening, minor demolition not adversely impacting traffic or operations.
+The early submittal package, independent of submittal packages as defined in Exhibit 4z, shall also include all details and traffic control to necessitate permanent pavement repairs. - 6.
 CONTRACTOR shall provide submittal packages as defined in Exhibit 4z.
 Prior to commencement of permanent construction activities on any defined segment or structure, SCDOT will have the right, but not the obligation, to review and comment upon all submittal packages pertaining to the said segment or structure.
 SCDOT reserves the right to provide comments on the design or plans at any time when an issue is identified that is not compliant with the Project Design Criteria, the RFP or is an error or omission. - 7.
 All documents of a submittal package must be uploaded to ProjectWise by 11:59PM for the review period to begin the next business day.
 No more than one new submittal package shall be uploaded to ProjectWise within a five business day period.
 SCDOT reserves the right to utilize Bluebeam Studio to facilitate design reviews between SCDOT and the CONTRACTOR.
 The initial review period for each submittal package with the exception of the US21 over NSRR Bridge shall be 10 business days following the date SCDOT receives an accurate and complete submittal in conformity with the contract.
 For the US21 over NSRR Bridge the initial review period for each submittal package shall be 15 business days following the date SCDOT receives an accurate and complete submittal in conformity with the contract.
 SCDOT review comments will be sent to the CONTRACTOR, who shall respond within five business days and prior to subsequent phase submittals.
 SCDOT will then status CONTRACTOR'S responses and will provide additional comments, if any, within five business days.
 If any open comments remain after the initial 10/15 day review and subsequent 5 day review and comment periods, there will be no time constraint for the CONTRACTOR to respond.
 For all subsequent rounds of CONTRACTOR responses, SCDOT will status CONTRACTOR'S responses and will provide additional comments, if any, within five business days.
 Review comments for Preliminary, ROW, and Final phases of each segment or structure shall be closed before the associated RFC plans are authorized to be submitted and prior to commencement of construction, demolition or disposal activities.